kamilkenny/Kamil-Energy-Monitoring-Dashboard/README.md

-# UK ELECTRICITY GENERATION & DECARBONISATION POWER BI ANALYTIC DASHBOARD (2020-2025 DATASET)
+# UK ELECTRICITY GENERATION & DECARBONISATION POWER BI ANALYTIC DASHBOARD (2020-2025 GENERATION MIX)
 ![NESO (3)_page-0001](https://github.com/user-attachments/assets/5eccd993-8d11-4d53-9741-8fa3c726dbc9)
 An analytical dashboard developed in Microsoft Power BI to explore Great Britain’s electricity generation mix over the period 2020–2025 using half-hourly system data.
 The objective of the study was to construct an interactive visual framework capable of examining structural fuel composition, renewable penetration levels, carbon intensity behaviour, and system stress indicators at a national scale.
 The dashboard was designed not merely as a visualisation exercise, but as a structured analytical tool aligned with large-scale energy system objectives such as decarbonisation monitoring, operational flexibility assessment, and generation planning insight.